Shipping Pre-registered Keys

 Editing Pre-reg Shipments

 Just as for other types of shipments, you can update a pre-registered shipment from the Console until it is locked for processing and fulfillment.
-Shipments that can be edited are indicated with a pencil icon in the Status column of the All shipments page.
+Shipments that can be edited are indicated with an Edit icon in the Status column of the All shipments page.

 You can update the recipient and address information, the delivery type, or you can delete the shipment request.
 Note that products included in a pre-registered shipment request cannot be modified.
 For more information, see Editing or Deleting Shipments.